rah-emil/easy-toggler/README.md

 - **data-easy-toggle** - specify the target element
 - **data-easy-class** - specifying the class for the target element
 - **data-easy-rcoe** - indicate whether it is necessary to delete the class if another is pressed
+- **data-easy-parallel** - so that elements can open parallel to each other